Mitch Gaylord

-Mitchell Jay Gaylord (born March 10, 1961) is an American gymnast, actor, and Olympic gold medalist.
+Mitchell Jay Gaylord (born March 10, 1961) is an American gymnast, actor, and 1984 Los Angeles Olympic gold medalist in gymnastics.
+He was a member of the United States men's national artistic gymnastics team.

-Early life
+Early life and education

 Gaylord was born in Van Nuys, California, the son of Fred and Linda Gaylord, and is Jewish.
 Gaylord graduated from Grant High School.

+Gymnastics career

+He made his first U.S. National team in gymnastics in 1980 and continued to retain his place on the team until 1984.
 He competed in the 1981 Maccabiah Games, winning five gold medals.

-Career

-Gymnastics

-He made his first U.S. National team in gymnastics in 1980 and continued to retain his place on the team until 1984.
 While attending UCLA as a history major on scholarship, he won the All-Around in the 1983 and 1984 USA Gymnastics National Championships, and the 1984 NCAA Men's Gymnastics Championship.
 He then qualified for the Olympic Games during the Olympic trials held from June 1–3, 1984 in Jacksonville Florida.
 Two of the moves in his arsenal going into the Games were invented by and named for him—the Gaylord flip and the Gaylord II.